 - Click on Read Sensor.
 In a few seconds the following page (Figure 4.7) will appear with all default values of 100.00.
-Then the actual readings of Temperature will display. - This page automatically updates the Temperature readings as well as the Differential values. - · Click on Main Menu to return to Home Page.
+Then the actual readings of Temperature, Humidity and Dewpoint will display. - This page automatically updates the Temperature, Humidity, and Dew Point values. - Click on Main Menu to return to Home Page.